upshift-protocol/upshift-app/README.md

 ### Contributions

 Everyone is welcome to contribute to this project.
 Feel free to open an issue if you have question or found a bug.
+PR's should be made to `main` branch and await approval from team.

 ### License